Jeff Martin (writer): Biography

-Born in Boston, Massachusetts, Martin attended Harvard University, where he wrote for The Harvard Lampoon.
+Born in Boston, Massachusetts, Martin graduated from Harvard University in 1982, where he wrote for The Harvard Lampoon.
 He wrote for Late Night with David Letterman during the 1980s before joining The Simpsons during the second, third, fourth and fifth seasons.
 He left, along with most of the original staff, in 1993 and returned over 20 years later to write for seasons 27 and 28.
 Martin has also written for Listen Up, Baby Blues, and Homeboys in Outer Space.

 Martin is married to fellow television producer and writer Suzanne Martin.

 Writing credits

 The Simpsons episodes

 He is credited with writing the following episodes: